JefGrailet/SAGE/Python/Isomorphism/README.md

 The scripts and figures of this sub-repository use the following metrics.

-* **Redudant non-best effort neighborhoods ratio:** given two graphs (snapshots), this metric expresses how many neighborhoods (vertices), excluding _best effort_ neighborhoods, appear in both graphs, i.e., they are identified by the same router interfaces.
-This ratio is computed as the total of redundant vertices divided by the total of vertices found in the first graph.
+* **Redudant vertex ratio (RVR):** given two graphs (snapshots), this metric expresses how many neighborhoods (vertices), excluding _best effort_ neighborhoods, appear in both graphs of a pair of snapshots, i.e., they are identified by the same router interfaces.
+This ratio is computed as the total number of redundant vertices divided by the total number of vertices found in the first graph.
+If this ratio is close to 1, this means both graphs provides similar neighborhoods.

-* **Redundant neighborhoods ratio:** this is the same metric as above, but including _best effort_ neighborhoods.
-This ratio is usually lower than the previous one due to _best effort_ neighborhoods being less likely to appear identically depending on the vantage points from where `SAGE` was run.
+* **Redundant vertex ratio with best effort (RVR w/ BE):** this is the same metric as above but including _best effort_ (BE) neighborhoods.
+This ratio is usually lower than the previous one due to _best effort_ neighborhoods being less likely to appear identically depending on the vantage point from where `SAGE` was run.

-* **Redundant edges ratio:** given two graphs (snapshots), this metric expresses the amount of edges that exist in both graphs with respect to the amount of edges that _can_ exist in both graphs, i.e., the vertices connected by an edge of the first graph also exist in the second graph.
-E.g., for an edge `u -> v` found in the first graph, `u` and `v` must also exist in the second graph to test whether the selected edge is redundant.
+* **Redundant edge ratio (RER):** given two graphs (snapshots), this metric expresses the number of edges that exist in both graphs with respect to the total number of edges that _can_ exist in both graphs, i.e., the vertices connected by an edge of the first graph also exist in the second graph.
+E.g., for an edge `u -> v` found in the first graph, `u` and `v` must also exist in the second graph to test whether the selected edge is redundant or not.
+If this ratio is close to 1, this means both graphs provide the same links for the neighborhoods they have in common.
+As a consequence, having both the RVR and the RER close to 1 for two given snapshots mean they captured the same topology.

-* **Intersection of vertices:** given a set of graphs (snapshots) collected for a same target network but from different vantage points (and different dates), this metric expresses the ratio of vertices from the first graph that always reappear in the subsequent graphs.
+* **Intersection ratio (IR):** given a set of graphs (snapshots) collected for a same target network but from different vantage points (and different dates), this metric expresses the ratio of vertices from the first graph that always reappear in the subsequent graphs.
 It is meant to evaluate how many neighborhoods from the first measurement always reappear in subsequent measurements despite the change of vantage point.
+When this ratio is high, this means that a majority of the neighborhoods always appear in a snapshot regardless of the vantage point.

 ## Scripts